 Republican Jeff Hurd wins Colorado US House seat in Lauren Boebert's old district

 Hurd, more mild-mannered than Boebert and hewing to an older GOP tradition, beat Adam Frisch, the Democrat who nearly unseated Boebert two years ago in the 3rd Congressional District, which covers the state’s Rocky Mountains.
+Boebert, meanwhile, won a seat in the 4th Congressional District.

-Hurd was leading by about 11,500 votes in unofficial results as of Thursday — a much larger margin than the 546 votes Boebert won by in 2022.
-Boebert won Tuesday in the 4th Congressional District.
+Hurd was leading by about 12,000 votes in unofficial results as of Thursday — a much larger margin than the 546 votes Boebert won by in 2022.

-“I got into this race to ensure that our rural communities are not forgotten,” he said in a written statement.
+“I got into this race to ensure that our rural communities are not forgotten,” Hurd said in a written statement.
 “It will be an honor and privilege to represent the district where I was raised.”

 Hurd thanked Frisch and voters for participating in the elections process, saying, “Your engagement is the lifeblood of our democracy.
 Let us move forward with confidence in our democratic institutions.”